 National Association of Hispanic Nurses (NAHN) offers the following awards for to honor Hispanic nurses for their work: Ildaura Murillo-Rohde Award for Education Excellence, the Henrietta Villaescusa Community Service Award, the Janie Menchaca Wilson Leadership Award, and the Sarah Gomez Erlach Humanitarian Award.
-Deadline: May 31st.
+Deadline: Early April.

 Poster contests represent an opportunity for students with artistic ability to gain recognition and stand out.

 Below you will find scholarships for children of police and firefighters, but there other scholarships too, read the scholarships for your location carefully.

 Credit Unions all over the country are offering high school students scholarships.
 Because there are hundreds of credit unions and because their guidelines vary from one to the next here are some of the basics.
 Most Credit Union Scholarships are for high school seniors with application deadlines in March.
 The number and amount of scholarships vary.
 In addition, there are other requirements like membership (it's not hard to do, just open an account), most require it, but not all.
 Below is a listing of just of few of the credit unions that offer scholarships.

 The Minority and Underrepresented Environmental Literacy Program was established to provide scholarships to minority and underrepresented individuals.
 The students must be academically talented and must pursue an undergraduate degree or master’s program in one of the following areas: Environmental engineering, Chemical engineering, Civil engineering, Mechanical engineering, Agricultural engineering, Biology, Geology, Wildlife management, Natural resource planning, Natural resources or a closely related field, En